pjoKIT/repository-platforms/src/mycore/additionalFeatures.md

 ## Additional Features

-Status: 31.05.2022
+Status: 01.06.2022

-Additional features which are not described in the table before.
+The MyCoRe framework

-- Supports the creation of static and dynamic web pages.
+- supports the creation of static and dynamic web pages.
-- Includes an image viewer which supports several formats (i.e. jpeg, png, tiff, pdf, epub).
+- includes an image viewer which supports several formats (i.e. jpeg, png, tiff, pdf, epub).
-- It is possible to create a sitemap which conforms to the Google Sitemap protocol.
+- enables creation of a sitemap which conforms to the Google Sitemap protocol.
-- MyCoRe provides the relevant data to use the DFG Viewer.
+- provides the relevant data to use the DFG Viewer.
+- supports various classification systems, such as DDC, PACS, MeSH, vocabularies for publication and document types (DINI, DCMI) as well as languages (ISO 639.2).
+It is possible to browse and edit classifications.